top of page

 Working on Vision Boards

-With guidance from social work intern Crystal Smith, the retreat held sacred space for open dialogue—many women sharing stories they had never spoken aloud.
-Conversations covered loss, shame, faith, and forgiveness.
-In these moments, something remarkable happened: shame began to loosen its grip.
-Strength, once buried under survival, re-emerged.
+With guidance from social work intern Crystal Smith, the retreat held a sacred space for open dialogue.
+Many women shared stories they had never spoken aloud.
+These conversations covered profound topics such as loss, shame, faith, and forgiveness.
+In these moments of vulnerability, something remarkable occurred: shame began to loosen its grip.
+Strength, once buried under the weight of survival, re-emerged.

 “I forgot what it felt like to be poured into.
 Now I feel full again.”